holly@conversationswithed.co.uk

 Loving someone with an eating disorder or eating struggles can be heartbreaking and isolating.
 You may feel as though the person you love is slipping away, becoming quieter, more withdrawn, or harder to reach.

-It’s often incredibly difficult for your loved one to understand their own experience, let alone communicate it to you.
-The eating disorder can make them defensive, secretive, or overwhelmed — not because they don’t trust you, but because the illness makes everything feel unsafe.
+It is often incredibly difficult for your loved one to understand their own experience, let alone communicate it to you.
+When someone is caught in eating struggles, they may become defensive, more private, or overwhelmed.
+Not because they do not trust you, but because things inside can feel confusing or unsafe.

-Meanwhile, you’re left trying to support someone you care deeply about while feeling helpless, confused, or shut out.
-Many loved ones describe feeling as though they no longer recognise the person in front of them — and that loneliness deserves acknowledgement too.
+Meanwhile, you are left trying to support someone you care deeply about while feeling helpless, confused, or shut out.
+Many loved ones describe feeling as though they no longer recognise the person in front of them, and that loneliness deserves acknowledgement too.

-You don’t have to navigate this alone.
-I support loved ones in understanding what’s happening beneath the surface, how to communicate in ways that reduce shame rather than feed the disorder, and how to stay grounded, compassionate, and connected even when things feel difficult.
+You do not have to navigate this alone.
+I support loved ones in understanding what is happening beneath the surface, how to communicate in ways that reduce shame rather than strengthen unhelpful patterns, and how to stay grounded, compassionate, and connected even when things feel difficult.

 Find out more